Online selective conformal inference: adaptive scores, convergence rates and optimality: Complementary results

 \begin{assumption} The online iid regression model \eqref{regression:model} is such that $\mtc{X}= [0,1]^d$, $\sigma(x)=1$, $x\in \mtc{X}$, the noise $\xi$ has a continuous density which is positive on the interior of its support and the regression function $\mu(\cdot)$ is a Lipschitz function.
 In addition, $\mu(X)$ has a density supported in $[\mu_{\min},\mu_{\max}]$, which is positive on $(\mu_{\min},\mu_{\max})$, where $-\infty<\min_{x\in \mtc{X}}\mu(x)\leq \mu_{\min}<\mu_{\max}\leq \max_{x\in \mtc{X}}\mu(x)<+\infty$. \end{assumption} Under Assumption~\ref{ass:selecpredict}, it is clear that Assumption~\ref{ass:support} holds with $\kappa=1-F(y_0-\mu_{\min})\geq 0$ and $B^*=1-F(y_0-\mu_{\max})\leq 1$ (hence $\alpha^*=F(y_0-\mu_{\max})$).
 In addition, by considering a classical kernel-based lfdr estimate $\widehat{\lfdr}_t(x)$ of $\lfdr(x)$ (not using the explicit expression \eqref{equ:lfdr:JC} because $F$ is unknown), we can meet assumption \eqref{ass:estiND} for $\nu_0=1$ and $\nu=1/(2+d)$ \citep{tsybakov2009nonparametric}.
 Applying Theorem~\ref{th:rate:ND} and Corollary~\ref{optimalityNDiid} gives the convergence rate $(\log t)^{1/2} t^{1/2-\beta} + t^{\beta-1} +t^{-1/(4+2d)}$ with optimality.
 Here, the IER can be interpreted has an instantaneous false discovery rate control, while the optimality in \eqref{eq-OSCIpower-ND} is in term of instantaneous true discovery rate.
 Here, note that a criticality phenomenon typically occurs, that is, $\alpha^*>0$, for instance when the noise $\xi$ as a density supported in $\R$, as in the Gaussian case.
 Hence, not all error level $\alpha>0$ can be reached for selection by prediction.

 \begin{remark}[Predictive lower bound] Our theory can also be applied in this context to add a (non trivial) lower-bound $\hat{\mu}_t(X_t)+\Phi^{-1}(1-q_t^\OSCI)>y_0$ on $Y_t$ when $Y_t$ is declared to be above $y_0$.
-For this, \method\: algorithm is applied with the score function $ V_t(x,y)=1-\Phi\paren{y-\hat{\mu}_t(x)}$ (and the corresponding prediction set \eqref{eq:set_pred_funct}, which is thus different than above) and test statistic $W_t(x) = V_t(x,y_0)$ (same as in \eqref{equ:statJC}), see Algorithm~\ref{alg:PredictLB}.
-Under assumptions similar to those in \S~\ref{sec:baoselect} for the regression model and estimators, we can obtain an instantaneous false coverage rate control at a rate analogue to $\rho(t)$ above.
+For this, \method\ algorithm is applied with the score function $ V_t(x,y)=1-\Phi\paren{y-\hat{\mu}_t(x)}$ (and the corresponding prediction set \eqref{eq:set_pred_funct}, which is thus different than above) and test statistic $W_t(x) = V_t(x,y_0)$ (same as in \eqref{equ:statJC}), see Algorithm~\ref{alg:PredictLB}.
+Under assumptions similar to those in \S~\ref{sec:baoselect} for the regression model and estimators, we can obtain an instantaneous false coverage rate control at an analogue rate.
 It is interesting to note that since $y_0$ is always smaller than the predicted lower bound, we have

 Hence, even if it was not built for this in the first place, this method also controls the instantaneous error rate in the sense of false discoveries.
 Nevertheless, the approached threshold $q^\bench_\alpha$ with this method is not the same than the optimal one given above.
 Hence, the additional information (lower-bound) provided by this method is not free; it comes at the price of a stricter selection. \end{remark}